themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-So as you can see both implementations are pretty similar.
-I don't think there should be any performance difference between the two.
+so as you can see both impwementations a-awe pwetty s-simiwaw. o.O i don't t-think thewe shouwd b-be any pewfowmance d-diffewence b-between the two.

-> Well, actually there might be a performance difference though.
-I realized this during writing this article that my previous implementation were allocating a new reference to point out to `node.next` values, thus causing more GC pressure since golang is a managed language.
-So I will probably eventually switch to the second implementation since it uses existing references
+> weww, UwU actuawwy thewe might be a pewfowmance d-diffewence t-though. rawr x3 i w-weawized this duwing w-wwiting this a-awticwe that my p-pwevious impwementation w-wewe awwocating a-a nyew wefewence to point out to `node.next` vawues, ( ͡o ω ͡o ) thus causing mowe gc pwessuwe s-since gowang i-is a managed w-wanguage. so i wiww p-pwobabwy eventuawwy s-switch to t-the second impwementation s-since i-it uses existing wefewences

-Now that we have full linked-list based ordered queue implementation in place, we have only one missing piece on the puzzle which is "*concurrency*".
-As I mentioned earlier, I want to use this data structure in multithreaded applications, and to do so I need synchronization mechanisms in place.
+now that we have fuww winked-wist b-based owdewed queue i-impwementation i-in pwace, (U ᵕ U❁) we h-have onwy one missing p-piece on t-the puzzwe which i-is "*concuwwency*".
+(U ᵕ U❁) as i mentioned eawwiew, (⑅˘꒳˘) i want t-to use this data s-stwuctuwe in muwtithweaded a-appwications, ( ͡o ω ͡o ) a-and to d-do so i nyeed s-synchwonization m-mechanisms in pwace.

-### Synchronization
+### synchwonization

-Yay!
-After years of googling this word to find out how it's written, I can finally write it from memory.
-Anyway, synchronization in our case could be achived using a simple [RW Lock](https://en.wikipedia.org/wiki/Readers–writer_lock).
-Basically it lets multiple readers to consume or a single writer to make changes concurrently.
+yay! ( ͡o ω ͡o ) aftew yeaws of googwing this w-wowd to find out h-how it's wwitten, UwU i-i can finawwy w-wwite it fwom m-memowy. rawr x3 anyway, s-synchwonization i-in ouw case couwd b-be achived using a simpwe [ww wock](https://en.wikipedia.org/wiki/Readers–writer_lock). 🥺 basicawwy it wets muwtipwe weadews t-to consume ow a-a singwe wwitew t-to make changes c-concuwwentwy.

-In golang we will use `sync.RWMutex`, there's different implementations for different languages, in C# for example you can use `ReaderWriterLock`.
-Using the lock is pretty straightforward, here I used RW Lock to implement a syncrhonized counter:
+in gowang we wiww use `sync.RWMutex`, 🥺 thewe's diffewent impwementations f-fow diffewent w-wanguages, in c# f-fow exampwe you c-can use `ReaderWriterLock`. 🥺 using the wock is pwetty stwaightfowwawd, òωó h-hewe i-i used ww wock to i-impwement a syncwhonized c-countew:

 ```go
 var rw sync.RWMutex